 "It is shown that the antitumor activity of Tremella mushrooms is due to immunomodulating effects of both humoral and cellular immune factors in the body.
 Tremella species also stimulate vascular endothelial cells; possess pronounced antiradiating effects; stimulate hematogenesis; demonstrate antidiabetic, antiinflammatory, hypocholesterolemic, antiallergic activities; and show hepatoprotective effects.
 Tremella glucuronoxylomannan can be recommended to improve immunodeficiency, including that induced by AIDS, physical stress, or aging, and to prevent senile degeneration of microvessels, maintaining better blood perfusion conditions in vital organs."

 If that weren’t enough, these health-promoting polysaccharides have also shown to promote nerve growth, support the brain, and assist with improved memory and learning.

-This makes Tremella one of the best natural hydrating foods and therefore, a better alternative to hyaluronic acid.
-Tremella is also becoming a popular moisturizing and hydration agent in cosmetic products.
+This makes Tremella fuciformis one of the best natural hydrating foods and therefore, a better alternative to hyaluronic acid.
+Tremella mushroom is also becoming a popular moisturizing and hydration agent in cosmetic products.

 Hydrate your skin from within the natural way.
-Watch Tremella mushroom absorb over 500 times its own weight in water in this short video:
+Watch Tremella fuciformis absorb over 500 times its own weight in water in this short video: